Malachi 2 – Unfaithful Priests and Broken Marriages

 · Paul says that believers and unbelievers should not be joined together (2 Corinthians 6:11-18).

 c.
-May the LORD cut off from the tents of Jacob the man who does this, being awake and aware, yet who brings an offering: God promised to punish the priests who married foreign, pagan wives and thought that it would not affect their service of the LORD.
+May the LORD cut off from the tents of Jacob the man who does this, being awake and aware, yet who brings an offering: God promised to punish the priests who married foreign, pagan wives and thought that it would not affect their service to the LORD.

 ii.
 God’s command against mixed marriages in Israel had nothing to do with race, but with faith.
-There is even a foreign wife in the genealogy of Jesus – Ruth was a Moabite who married a Jewish man named Boaz; but she forsook Moab’s gods for the LORD (Ruth 1:16).
+There is even a foreign wife in the genealogy of Jesus – Ruth was a Moabite who married a Jewish man named Boaz but she forsook Moab’s gods for the LORD (Ruth 1:16).

 3. (13-16) The second offense of the priests: a low regard of marriage.